 Treatment: Creosote treated.
 Handle with gloves.
 Avoid using these railway sleepers around children's play areas or places where people may sit on them or come into contact with them frequently.
 For further details about creosote see CREOSOTE PAGE.

-Description: These reclaimed Dutch railway sleepers are probably between 20 - 50 years old, depending on which section of railway they came from in Holland.
+Description: These reclaimed Dutch railway sleepers are probably between 30 - 60 years old, depending on which section of railway they came from in Holland.
 The oak is normally square edged on one face, with occasionally some rounded edges (scallops) on the opposite face, where the oak has been cut from the outside of the tree.
 The railway sleeper ends may also have fixed into it an old metal plate or 'S' shape or steel band that was fastened 50 years ago to help limit cracking in the railway sleepers when they'd been newly cut (often unsuccessfully!).
 See photos.
 Having spent decades on a railway track, they may also have the rustic signs of cracks, loose bits, and 'character' with occasional areas of crumbly softness or decay.
 See pictures above.

 Cutting: Quite hard.
 You'll need a circular saw / chainsaw / powered saw to cut these railway sleepers.
 Occasionally people try by handsaw, but you have to be very determined or fit.
 As with any project, it makes sense to try and limit the amount of cuts you need to do.
 Try and plan a design that fits with the size of our railway sleepers!

 Sizes: IMPORTANT.
 All sizes are approximate.
 That means that although a railway sleeper may be described as approximately 2600mm in length, or 250mm in depth, or 125mm in width it may in fact be several centimetres (or inches) longer or shorter.
 As it happens, most landscaping projects have an element of flexibility or tolerance in them and can cope with this.
 If your project needs exact accuracy in length, width or depth, then you may need to cut the railway sleeper to your precise specifications yourself, or think of using a different size or type of railway sleeper.